Bible Definitions Shed Light On God’s Word!

 Quick Lists:

-Using the best available data, the Quick Lists section of the ARDA provides data on American and international religions in rank order.
-For example, if one wants to know the number of Christians or Muslims globally, this list will assist the user.
+The Quick Lists section of the ARDA provides data on American and international religions in rank order using the best available data.
+For example, this list will assist the user if one wants to know the number of Christians or Muslims globally.
 If one wants a list of states with the most Evangelical Protestants, this list provides that information.

 Rapture: